sourjyabose/cloudVPN_server/README.md

 #### *1 Server IP

-Server IP address is required for configuration, server ip can be found using:
+Server IP address is required for configuration(selfip), server ip can be found using:

 For Windows:
 ```ps
 ipconfig
 ```
+> [!note]
+> If the Routing Server is running on same computer as that of Command and Control Server then ccserver should be: `http://127.0.0.1:8338/` however selfip should be actual network IP (or the public IP if hosted on cloud) of the computer and not any localhost.